 At last, the call came again and I was close.
 I looked up and on the top of a telephone pole was a young bird of prey.
 His call was almost pitiful, like he had lost something dear to him.
-His head was tucked into his body, more than stretched out, as when hunting.
+His head was tucked into his body, not stretched out as when hunting.
 My heart went out to him.
 (Roxie’s didn’t.
 She grew more nervous the longer we were there.
 Maybe she was right, that she looked like dinner to him, and all that was between the hawk and her was me.
 I picked her up to comfort her.)

 I couldn’t see the hawk clearly due to the glare of the late afternoon sun.
 The red-tailed hawks who have blessed me as friends have had brown bodies with specks of white feathers on their breasts; this hawk’s shoulders were reddish and his underbody was reddish-brown.
 I looked online; he could’ve been a red-shouldered hawk.
 Still, hawk is hawk.
 I looked again in ANIMAL SPIRIT GUIDES.